-In my last posts on business prototyping I’ve been using the term methodology quite a bit, but what exactly do I mean by that?
+In my last posts on Prototyping Business Models And Market Strategies I have been using the term methodology quite a bit but what exactly do I mean by that?

 Which building blocks does our methodology consist of?

-Examples for such principles are “Don’t lose sight of the Big Picture Principle”, “Work in short, fast iterations” and “Be open for dialogue”.
+Examples of such principles are “Do not lose sight of the Big Picture Principle”, “Work in short, fast iterations” and “Be open for dialogue”.

-The next building block are the set of business prototyping processes: an engineering process at the more abstract, transformational level and then, getting more and more concrete and operative, a decision making process, a prototyping process and a diagramming process.
+The next building block is the set of business prototyping processes: an engineering process at the more abstract, transformational level and then, getting more and more concrete and operative, a decision-making process, a prototyping process and a diagramming process.